ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 ##  DNS Security {#dns-security}

-The DMARC mechanism and its underlying Authentication Mechanisms (SPF, DKIM) depend on the security of the DNS.
+The DMARC mechanism and its underlying Authentication Mechanisms (SPF and DKIM) depend on the security of the DNS.
 Examples of how hostile parties can have an adverse impact on DNS traffic include: